rackerlabs/auter/contrib/README.md

 # Git Pull Request guidelines

-- Any pull requests for contrib scripts MUST be from a branch with a prefix of "contrib-"
 - Code reviews will be done for all files for all pull requests
   - Take this as constructive feedback and do not be discouraged if changes are requested
   - Code reviews may take a while however feel free to comment on the PR if you want to give it a nudge